RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step4.md

 </pre>
 This script is used to run the function test using Newman.

-Replace the Hello Function's endpoint and create file *env.json* from the template *env_temp.json*:
+Replace the Hello Function's endpoint in template file env_temp.json and produce file *env.json* from the template *env_temp.json* with the replaced value:
 `envsubst < env_temp.json > env.json`{{execute}}

 You can check whether file *env.json* now contains the correct function endpoint.